-This is a 2-year project where you start with a bred heifer the 1st year and return the next year with the same heifer with a calf at side.
-You must be enrolledin the breeding project to participate.
+This is a 2-year project where you start with a bred heifer the 1st year and return the next year with the same female with a calf at her side (cow/calf pair).
+You must be enrolled in the breeding project to participate.